 6. Honey Butter Corn

-Mix melted butter with a small drizzle of honey and brush it over the cooked corn.
-Add a pinch of flaky salt.
+Mix melted butter with a small drizzle of honey and brush it over the finished corn.
+Add a pinch of flaky salt for balance.

 Best for: